expen03/Hamster_combat_mini_app_clone/README.md

-# MEME-FROG
+# hamster_combat_mini_app_clone

-This repository contains the initial setup and the final version of the Meme Frog project, including the basic project structure, necessary images, and icons.
+This repository contains the initial setup and the final version of the hamster_combat_mini_app_clone project, including the basic project structure, necessary images, and icons.

 ## Overview